 Coinciding with this new vision, a serendipitous opportunity to move into a shared space with the Village Butcher presented itself.
 With this move The Whole Beast Artisan Salumeria was born, opening it's doors June 28th, 2011

 The Whole Beast's vision is to produce handmade, traditional, artisan cured meats without unnecessary additives, preservatives or fillers, while utilizing ethically raised, hormone and antibiotic free meats that are locally sourced.
 The Whole Beast gives customers a tangible connection to a growing sustainable food movement on Vancouver Island, while increasing awareness and appreciation for nose to tail products.

 Owner Cory is an outspoken champion of the sustainable food movement with many connections to food security initiatives on Vancouver Island.
-Past president, treasurer and current board member of The Island Chefs Collaborative (http://www.iccbc.ca/), board member for Slow Food Vancouver Island and stewardship team member representing Vancouver Island for Farm Folk City Folk.
+Past president, treasurer and current board member of The Island Chefs Collaborative (http://www.iccbc.ca/), former board member for Slow Food Vancouver Island and stewardship team member representing Vancouver Island for Farm Folk City Folk.

 The Whole Beast produces a wide variety of cured meat products made on premises utilizing whole animals sourced locally when possible.
 We also have a line of preserves including sauerkraut, kimchee, pickles and mustards.

 SALAMI LIMONE E FINOCCHIONA

 OLD FASHIONED HAM